threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_domain_delegation.md

 One extra step to finalize the delegation of the domain is to configure your domain NS record so they point to the address of the TFGateway.

-Each Gateway reports the domain that needs to be use to configure the NS record of the delegated domain.
+Each Gateway reports the domain that needs to be used to configure the NS record of the delegated domain.

 ![gateway nameserve](./img/gateway_nameserver.png)

-Once you have found the TFGateway domain, go to your own domain management system and an NS record that points to the domain of the TFGateway like so:
+Once you have found the TFGateway domain, go to your own domain management system and add an NS record that points to the domain of the TFGateway like so:

 ![ns record](./img/ns_record.png)